maleficarum/eversports/README.md

 Are you sure you want to run 'terragrunt apply' in each folder of the stack described above? (y/n)
 ```

 type **yes** and the apply task will be performed.
-Once the papplylan is done, you will get a brief of all task to do.
-If there is no error, you can apply all the stack:
+Once the apply is done, you will get a brief of all task to be done on AWS.

 ```bash
 ...